YimMenu/YimMenu/docs/chat translator/setup_LibreTranslate_with_docker.md

 When the console outputs `Running on http://*:5000`, it means LibreTranslate has successfully run on port 5000.
 You can now turn on the chat translation switch in Yimmenu and configure the target language.

-To stop LibreTranslate, close the command prompt window or press Ctrl+C in the command prompt window.
+To stop LibreTranslate, press Ctrl+C in the command prompt window.

 After completing the initial installation, to start LibreTranslate, you only need to open Docker Desktop and then run the LibreTranslate setup script.